Client API

 | HTTP/1.1 | ✅ Full | TCP/TLS | Default protocol |

-The protocol module provides full HTTP/2 support (HPACK header compression, stream multiplexing, flow control) and HTTP/3 support (QPACK header compression, QUIC transport framing).
+The protocol module provides HTTP/2 and HTTP/3 building blocks (HPACK/QPACK, framing, and transport primitives).
 See Protocol API for details.

 Client